ycpcs/cs335-spring2020/syllabus/index.md

 Advice
 -----------------

-- Don't wait until the last minute to start projects!
-The projects can be time-consuming.
+- Don't wait until the last minute to start labs and assignments!
+They can be time-consuming.
 Pace yourself.
 Students who procrastinate generally suffer.

 - Ask the questions you have.